 CRC Marine Heavy Duty Corrosion Inhibitor

-It can be applied to your engine components, electrical connections, and metal surfaces.
-This means it can provide vehicle-wide protection against oxidation.
+It can be applied to your engine components, electrical connections, and metal surfaces, providing vehicle-wide protection against oxidation.

 Another positive feature is that it’s waterproof.
 Trips through the car wash or a bout of stormy weather won’t necessitate another treatment.

 Once you spray it on, the liquid will dry to a waxy film.
-It doesn’t dry instantly, so it can penetrate deeper into the treated areas.
+It doesn’t dry instantly, so it can penetrate deeper into the rusted areas.

 All these attributes make it great for winter protection, too.
 The resilient film will shield your vehicle’s undercarriage from road salt and everyday exposure to moisture (such as snow).